-How to Write Your Wedding Vows in 5 Easy Steps
+How to Write Your Own Wedding Vows in 5 Easy Steps

 Getting in front of a room full of people and reciting a list of eternal promises to your new spouse is no simple task.
-It’s not uncommon for people to be hit hard with writer’s block when attempting to create their vows.
-Luckily, you’re only a few steps away from writing beautiful, personalized vows for your wedding day.
-See our five easy steps below:
+It’s not uncommon for people to be hit hard with writer’s block when attempting to write their own wedding vows.
+Luckily, you’re only a few steps away from writing beautiful, personalized vows for your big day.

 This is the first and perhaps most important step.
 Writing wedding vows can be intimidating, but there’s no need to panic.
 If you feel the pressure to create the “perfect vows,” you almost certainly won’t be able to write.
 Take a deep breath and remember that these are just words.